ian-turner/proto-quipper-fork/README.md

 # An implementation of Proto-Quipper

-This is an implementation of Proto-Quipper with reversing, control, dynamic lifting.
+This is an implementation of Proto-Quipper with reversing, control and dynamic lifting.
-We also provide an implementation of dependent types, but it is an experimental feature.
+We also provide an integration with dependent types, but it is an experimental feature.